RareSkills/certora-book/content/certora-constraining-ghosts-in-invariants.md

 ```

 The above specification asserts that the total number of votes (`totalVotes`) must always be greater than or equal to the number of votes in favor (`votesInFavor`).
-In the above spec, the key part is the line `axiom totalVotes >= 0` , which introduces a global axiom, which instructs the Prover to **always assume** that `totalVotes` is non-negative in every program state.
+In the above spec, the key part is the line `axiom totalVotes >= 0` , which introduces a global axiom that instructs the Prover to **always assume** that `totalVotes` is non-negative in every program state.
 This means the Prover will never explore any execution path where `totalVotes` becomes negative.

 When you submit this spec to the Prover, it successfully verifies the invariant, as shown in the result below: